CA-01: Enhancing Student Success through a Model "Introduction to Engineering" Course

 A specific focus will be devoted to a powerful "student centered" approach for guiding students in developing a plan for moving from where they are to where they need to be on a number of important issues related to their success in math/science/engineering coursework -- the “Design Your Process for Becoming a World-Class Engineering Student” project.

-Intended Audience: Engineering faculty and engineering student services staff who are working to enhance engineering student success through Introduction to Engineering courses, summer orientations, or formal and informal advising and mentoring.
+Intended Audience: Engineering faculty and engineering student services staff working to enhance engineering student success through Introduction to Engineering courses, summer orientations, or formal and informal advising and mentoring.

 Dr. Landis is Dean Emeritus of Engineering, Computer Science, and Technology at California State University, Los Angeles.
-He is a nationally recognized expert on engineering student retention and the author of the best-selling Introduction to Engineering textbook—Studying Engineering: A Road Map to a Rewarding Career—now in its 3rd Edition with over 80,000 copies in print.
-He is recognized as the "father" of Minority Engineering Programs (MEPs) in the U.S. His "community building/collaborative learning" MEP model has been widely implemented at universities all across the nation.
+He is a nationally recognized expert and frequent invited speaker on engineering student retention and the author of the best-selling Introduction to Engineering textbook—Studying Engineering: A Road Map to a Rewarding Career—now in its 4th Edition with over 150,000 copies in print.
+See: discovery-press.com/discovery-press/studyengr/bio.pdf.

 |APPLY FOR THIS COURSE||MORE INFORMATION (Enrollment List, Hotel)||RETURN TO THE MAIN PAGE|